Organisation of Eastern Caribbean States: Membership

 All seven full members are also the founding members of the OECS, having been a part of the organisation since its founding on 18 June 1981.
 The British Virgin Islands was the first associate member, joining on 22 November 1984 and Anguilla was the second, joining in 1995.
-Martinique became an associate member on April 12, 2016 becoming the first non-British or formerly British territory to join the OECS.
-Guadeloupe joined as an associate member of the OECS on March 14, 2019 at a Special Meeting of the OECS Authority held on that island on March 14–15, 2019.
+Martinique became an associate member on 12 April 2016 becoming the first non-British or formerly British territory to join the OECS.
+Guadeloupe joined as an associate member of the OECS on 14 March 2019 at a Special Meeting of the OECS Authority held on that island on 14–15 March 2019.
 In 2019 the OECS Authority agreed to approve the transition of Saint-Martin from observer status to associate membership by the end of December 2019.

 The list of full and associate members of the OECS is as follows:

+Anguilla, the British Virgin Islands, and Montserrat are British Overseas Territories.
+Thus, foreign relations are the responsibility of the UK government.

+Guadeloupe and Martinique are French Overseas departments and regions.
+Thusly foreign relations are the responsibility of the French government.